Cyber Security Glossary: Cyber Security Terms Listed From A to Z

 Ethical hacking

 “Ethical hacking,” also known as “penetration testing,” is the practice of gaining unauthorised access to a computer system or network to identify security flaws that could be exploited by a malicious actor, resulting in monetary or other types of loss.
-Ethical hackers seek to strengthen a system or network’s safety by exploiting security flaws to patch them.
+The people who do this seek to strengthen a system or network’s safety by exploiting security flaws to patch them.
 To better secure and defend systems from attacks by malicious users, ethical hackers may use the same methods and tools as malicious hackers, but only with permission from the authorised person.

 Email Virus